xinkecf35/overthinkingcode/assets/_posts/2021/2021-12-31-experience-with-chalice-part-2.md

 For the uninitiated, it's important to know that Terraform does not care about where definitions live relative to the directory structure.
-Terraform functionally all get merged when Terraform walks over the module root directory and determines the changes to the resource graph it needs to make.
-Thus, the solution is pretty anti-climatic: we add more Terraform files we need along with the generated file with the additional resources we need.
+Terraform functionally merges all the definitions when Terraform walks over the module root directory and determines the changes to the resource graph it needs to apply.
+Thus, the solution is pretty anti-climatic: we added more Terraform files we needed with the additional resources along with the generated file.
 As for referencing the generated definitions, we can use the regular syntax:

 For example: